adhocteam/pushup/README.md

 ```

-You would then place this code in a file somewhere in your `app/pages`
+You would then place this code in a file somewhere in your `pages`
 directory, like `hello.up`.
 The `.up` extension is important and tells
 the compiler that it is a Pushup page.
 Once you build and run your Pushup app,
 that page is automatically mapped to the URL path `/hello`.